-Vaccine of preferential administration via mucous membranes, for the control of diseases generated by agents or infectious agents that use heparan sulfate (HS) as a cellular receptor, consisting of an immunogenic formulation for veterinary use and comprising an antigen whose cellular receptor is heparan sulfate (HS), a vehicle for oral, intranasal or parenteral administration.
-The vaccine is based on particles similar to PCV2 virus (PSV) derived from yeast and microencapsulated with chitosan.
-Evidence suggests it might also be useful for other heparin-sulfate receptor disease pathogens across multiple livestock, aquaculture, and companion animal species.
+Vaccine preferably administered via mucous membranes, for control of diseases generated by agents or infectious agents, which uses heparan sulfate (HS) as a cellular receptor, consisting of an immunogenic formula for veterinary use.
+It´s a vehicle for oral, intranasal or parenteral administration.
+The vaccine is based on particles like PCV2 virus (PSV) derived from yeast and microencapsulated with chitosan.
+Evidence suggests it may also be useful for other heparin-sulfate receptor disease pathogens among multiple livestock, aquaculture and pet species.

-TRL 5.
-This technology has reached pre-clinical trials in mice and pigs in relevant environments and with some controlled variables in order to optimize the chitosan formulation of the vaccine.
+This technology has reached pre-clinical trials in mice and pigs in relevant environments and with some controlled variables in order to optimize the vaccine chitosan formula.

 Technology Transfer Coordinator